HeardLibrary/digital-scholarship/manage/control/github/branch.md

 ## Fixing issues and making commits

-Since I know what needs to be done and have already created a working fork, I'm ready to address the issues.
+Since I know what needs to be done and have already created a working branch, I'm ready to address the issues.
 I open the `favorites.md` Markdown file and start editing using my favorite text editor.
 I decide to fix the sawdust problem first by deleting it from the list.
+After deleting the word and saving, I return to the desktop client and see that the sawdust line is in red and has a minus sign to the left, indicating that the line has been deleted since the last edit.

 <img src="../images-branch/desktop-commit-message.png" style="border:1px solid black">

-After deleting the word and saving, I return to the desktop client and see that the sawdust line is in red and has a minus sign to the left, indicating that the line has been deleted since the last edit.
 That completely solves the problem, so I'm ready to make a commit.
 I create a brief commit message that summarizes what I've accomplished, then click the blue commit button at the bottom.
 The change disappears from the `Changes` tab.

 <img src="../images-branch/desktop-history-tab.png" style="border:1px solid black">